 Sling Item Number: 3486/37 from the MOA: University of British Columbia

 A small-size sling (waraqa); likely made for a child.
-The sling has a finger-woven pocket and solid braid handles with a finger-loop at one end.
-Chevron pattern in black and white.
+The sling has a finger-woven pocket and solid braid handles with a a black and off-white chevron motif.
+The braids are finished in off-white yarn with a finger-loop at one end.
+The cradle of the sling has a colour-blocked pattern in black and off-white with a small horizontal slit in the middle.

 Several types of slings are used for different purposes in the Andes.
 Men and boys traditionally use slings for hurling stones in warfare, hunting and/or herding (waraqa in Quechua; honda in Spanish), a practice that has roots deep in the Pre-Columbian past.
 Males often wore their sling like a headband, as depicted in ancient ceramics from the Early Nasca Period (0–300).